How the Travel Calendar Works

 - Then select the '+' button and the new segment of the commute will appear

 - Proceed until you have included all portion of your total commute.
-Then save your template by selecting 'submit.'
+The template may expand causing the ‘Add segment’ ‘Save’ and Cancel’ buttons to move down off the screen.
+Please scroll on the right to adjust the screen.
+Then, save your template by selecting 'submit.'

 See the below example